 Sound and Music Edit

 Once the visuals are locked, it’s time for sound and music editing.
-You need really good sound editors because a ton of work is involved.
+It would be best if you really had excellent sound editors because a ton of work is involved.
 They’re responsible for assembling the audio tracks of your video, cutting dialogue tracks, removing unwanted noise, and even enhancing the video with sound effects.
 The specific sound needs for that particular project will dictate who to hire.
 Sound editing software we recommend is Adobe Audition.
-Next up : Colour Grading
+Next up: Colour Grading

-It will be really difficult during production to try achieve everything including matching tones and colours.
+It won’t be easy during production to try to achieve everything, including matching tones and colours.
 Most production houses will film in Log format so that it will be easy for colour graders to do their work.
 To sit and watch colour graders do their work is like watching magic happens right in front of your eyes.
-A good colorist can really set the tone and mood for any picture.
+A good colourist can really set the tone and mood for any picture.
 Colour grading software we recommend is Davinci Resolve.